Skip to main content

 Tools of the Trade: Scheduling

-We noted in the previous section that some social media platforms offer built-in scheduling tools, but others do not.
-If you're managing multiple social media pages, you may want to consider a platform that helps you manage and schedule posts for all your social media pages.
+We've noted that some social media platforms offer built-in scheduling tools, but others do not.
+If you're managing multiple social media pages, you may want to consider using a single platform that helps you manage and schedule posts for all your social media pages.
 Here are a few examples:

 Platforms for Managing Facebook, Instagram, Twitter and LinkedIn